francisconunesnavarro/recipe/README.md

 To run the app locally using docker-compose use `docker-compose.yml` to launch the application.

-You can launch it using IDEA, in this case you can just open the file and use ide controls.
+You can launch it using IDE, in this case you can just open the file and use ide controls.

-If you don't use IDEA you can launch it using the terminal:
+If you don't use IDE you can launch it using the terminal:

 ```shell
 docker compose up